Hello, Panama City.

 Unofficially called the "Dubai of Latin America", Panama City is a multicultural place with friendly locals, urban skyscrappers, colonial-era landmarks and bougainvillea-filled plazas lined with cafes and bars.

+Panama City is the most international capital in Central America.
 The city is popular with American retirees and expats, which has resulted in a rising cost of living such as high rentals and expensive food especially in popular areas.

 As with every big city, mugging and theft are common in Panama City.
 Avoid the known high crime areas such as the city of Colon, El Chorillo, Santa Ana, Curundu and San Miguel.